gavinhoward/bc/README.md

 Folders:

 	dist     Files to cut a release for toybox/busybox.
-(Maintainer use only.) gen      The bc math library, help texts and code to generate C source. include  All header files.
+(Maintainer use only.) gen      The bc math library, help texts, and code to generate C source. include  All header files.
 	src      All source code.
 	tests    All tests.